SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 | balance | Accepts **BigDecimal** values |
 | user | The owner of the account, which will be identified by their **id** |

-Set up the appropriate tables, columns, column properties and table relations.
+Set up the appropriate tables, columns, column properties, and table relations.

 [/slide]